dcook-net/Dotnet-Automatize/README.md

 # Dotnet-AutoUpgrade

 AutoUpgrade is a .Net Global tool that will automatically update your Project File(s), DockerFile(s) and .env file(s) with the changes required for migrating to .Net 2.1.
+(This currently only supports upgrades from 2.0)

 Because it's a .Net global tool, it works on Mac and Windows.